OK-INBRE Network Institutions

 LEAD INSTITUTIONS

-Oklahoma has two institutions whose primary focus is biomedical research.
 The largest concentration of biomedical scientists is located in Oklahoma City at The University of Oklahoma Health Sciences Center (OUHSC) and the Oklahoma Medical Research Foundation (OMRF).
 The OUHSC includes seven colleges: Medicine, Dentistry, Nursing, Pharmacy, Allied Health, Public Health, and the Graduate College.
-The OUHSC College of Medicine also has a campus in Tulsa, about 100 miles northeast of Oklahoma City, in which some of its medical students complete their clinical clerkships.
+The OUHSC College of Medicine also has a campus in Tulsa, about 100 miles northeast of Oklahoma City.
 Adjacent to the OUHSC campus in Oklahoma City lies the OMRF, a non-profit research institution whose exclusive mission is biomedical research.
 Although the OUHSC and OMRF are independent entities, a very close working relationship exists between them, including shared use of equipment and facilities and a significant number of scientific collaborations.

 PRIMARILY UNDERGRADUATE INSTITUTIONS

-Three institutions whose focus is on undergraduate education are members of the original BRIN.
+The OK-INBRE network also consists of six primarily undergraduate institutions.
 Langston University is Oklahoma's only Historically Black institution of higher education and currently serves approximately 3,000 students.
-Northeastern State University is the second largest regional university in Oklahoma and has an undergraduate enrollment of 8,100 students.
-Of these, 32% are American Indian, giving it the highest number of American Indian students of any 4-year college or university in the nation.
-Southwestern Oklahoma State University is the third largest regional university in Oklahoma and has a current enrollment of nearly 5,500 students and is unique among Oklahoma’s regional universities in offering 9 nationally accredited degree programs in health sciences, including a Pharmacy School.
-Southeastern Oklahoma State University, located in the historical Choctaw Nation, has an enrollment of approximately 5,200 students.
+Northeastern State University is the second largest regional university in Oklahoma and has an undergraduate enrollment of approximately 7,500 students.
+Of these, over 18% are Native American, giving it the third highest number of Native American students of any 4-year college or university in the nation.
+Southwestern Oklahoma State University is the third largest regional university in Oklahoma and has a current enrollment of approximately 4,700 students and is unique among Oklahoma’s regional universities in offering 9 nationally accredited degree programs in health sciences, including a Pharmacy School.
+Southeastern Oklahoma State University, located in the historical Choctaw Nation, has an enrollment of approximately 5,400 students.
 The University of Central Oklahoma is located approximately 15 miles north of the OUHSC and is Oklahoma's largest primarily undergraduate institution with an enrollment of more than 16,000 students.
 Cameron University is located in southwestern Oklahoma and has an enrollment of approximately 5,000 students.

 SWOSU INBRE representative: Tim Hubin tim.hubin@swosu.edu